WebToffee Import Export for WooCommerce

-When importing products with the WebToffee (Product) Import Export for WooCommerce plugin, FacetWP’s automatic indexer is triggered.
+When importing products with WebToffee’s Product Import Export for WooCommerce or Import Export Suite for WooCommerce plugins, FacetWP’s automatic indexer is triggered.
 This happens because posts and/or terms are being inserted and/or saved during the import process.
 Normally this is a good thing, but because importing happens at a very high frequency, this can lead to several issues:

 Indexing and server issues during importing